 Public participation and assistance identifying potential sites for assessment activities is encouraged and welcomed.
-Please complete the Brownfields Submittal Form and send to the contacts identified on the form.
+Please complete the Brownfields Submittal Form and send to the contact identified on the form.
 The information will be evaluated by our team for consideration.
 Sites currently being assessed by the coalition can be found here.

 Funding and Other Assistance

-U.S. Environmental Protection Agency
+U.S. Environmental Protection Agency (U.S. EPA)

-Illinois Environmental Protection Agency
+Illinois Environmental Protection Agency (IEPA)

-The Illinois Environmental Protection Agency of Brownfields Assistance (OBA) manages the brownfields grant and loan programs and offers technical support to communities through the services of its Brownfields Representatives.
+The IEPA Office of Brownfields Assistance manages the brownfields grant and loan programs and offers technical support to communities through the services of its Brownfields Representatives.

-Cook County Land Bank Authority
+Cook County Land Bank Authority (CCLBA)

-South Suburban Land Bank and Development Authority
+South Suburban Land Bank and Development Authority (SSLBDA)